stackbuilders/tutorials/tutorials/haskell/cloud-haskell/tutorial.md

 You can notice that our server process has two kinds of handlers, namely:

-  *  *apiHandlers* which are in charge of handling the core messages of the application , that is, messages from clients which want to join the chat, and messages which have to be broadcast to all the clients connected to the server.
+  *  *apiHandlers* which are in charge of handling the core messages of the application , that is, messages from clients who want to join the chat, and messages which have to be broadcast to all the clients connected to the server.
   *  *infoHandlers* which are useful for handling messages that clients are not explicitly sending to the server (e.g. when a client disconnects) and that have extra information about the *SendPort* which must be deregistered when a client disconnects.